marctorsoc/marctorsoc.github.io/src/content/posts/2019-02-08-jupyter-lab-on-a-remote-machine.md

 Jupyter notebooks are very powerful tools for easy prototyping in Python (or even R!), but also for intensive development.
 However, one typically runs the Jupyter server in local, and connect via browser.
 How do we do this when we want the Python to run in our remote box?

-1. Install Jupyter lab in the remote box to be able to run the notebook server, e.g. `conda install jupyterlab` if working with `conda`.
+1. Install JupyterLab in the remote box to be able to run the notebook server, e.g. `conda install jupyterlab` if working with `conda`.

 1. `jupyter lab --no-browser --port=8089.`